Central Securities Depositories Regulation (CSDR) – what you need to know

 - The introduction of cash penalties against parties causing settlement fails;

-- The introduction of mandatory buy-ins, whereby buying parties whose instruments have not been delivered for a set number of days are to be restored to the economic position as if the transaction had settled on time.
+The application of the third measure, mandatory buy-ins, whereby buying parties whose instruments have not been delivered for a set number of days are to be restored to the economic position as if the transaction had settled on time has been postponed until 2 November 2025.

 To find out more, please read the information below and FAQs to understand the potential implications of CSDR SDR for our HSBC and Global Private Banking clients.